8 people are interested

 Building Leadership And Community Knowledge (BLACK)

-Building Leadership And Community Knowledge (BLACK) is for African American civic and community leaders who share the common goal of improving the quality of life among African Americans.
-Our work at the grassroots level is to educate and engage communities and to provide neighborhood-based services and solutions addressing community problems.
+Building Leadership And Community Knowledge (BLACK) is for African Descendants of Slaves (ADOS) who share the common goal of improving the quality of life among Blacks.

 This is a Virtual Opportunity with no fixed address.